OUR VISION: Healthy, climate-resilient communities working together to enhance, restore and protect biodiversity and build a better, greener world.

 See if you can spot these small plants and shrubs on your walks this fall!

-Take home a little fall colour this year.
+Take home a little fall colour.

 Who can resist picking up that perfect fall leaf or two (or more)!
 If you are interested in preserving the leaves you have found, there are several ways to do so, for example, using wax paper or simply storing them between the pages of a magazine.
-Check out the online resources at The Spruce and the Ontario Science Centre for guidance and instructions.
+Check out the online resources from The Spruce and the Ontario Science Centre for guidance and instructions.
 Note: if using the leaves for fall crafts, the glycerin method is the most recommended as the preserved leaves remain supple and pliable.

 “As long as autumn lasts, I shall not have hands, canvas, and colors enough to paint the beautiful things I see.” – Vincent Van Gogh